-Turkish Music and Western Music
+Differences Between Turkish & Western Music

 Many people tried to explain the differences between the Turkish Music sound system and Western Music sound system.
 However, in some places these differences have been simplified and explained as if the first act consisted only of Do, La or Re, resulting in a completely wrong perception.

 However, Turkish Music consists of 24 unequally spaced voices based on certain Coma Values .
 So 1 octave is divided into 24 unequal parts .
 This is a mathematical model based on 53 coma , in which the most suitable sounds are obtained, providing harmonic harmony with each other (proportional-pythagorean harmony) .